 The properties for the overall intercept β_0 showed relatively stable results across different factor values.
 Under all simulation scenarios the test for β_0 obtains a power of 1.
 Accurate intercept estimates $\hat{\beta}0$ are obtained even for small N and very geographically-restrictive interviewer allocation schemes.
-The highest absolute relative percentage bias for the β_0 estimator is less than 0.6%.
-This slight deviation of the mean estimate from the true parameter may simply reflect small sample bias rather than any methodological bias.
 The Wald coverage rates are close to the 95% nominal rates across all scenarios.
 Consequently, the analysis of the impact of various factor changes for the above-mentioned properties will be restricted to the random parameters.
-On the other hand, the standard error of the fixed effect estimator shows some variation across factors.
 These patterns for each property across factors will now be summarised.